Type 90 tank: Mobility

 The powerpack of the Type 90 tank has the Mitsubishi 10ZG32WT 10-cylinder two-stroke cycle diesel engine providing 1500 hp, coupled with Mitsubishi MT1500 automatic transmission with four forward and two reverse gears, manufactured by Mitsubishi Heavy Industries (designated 10ZG32WT, MT1500).
 The development of the 10ZG32WT prototype was started in 1972 and was finished in 1982.
 It can attain a top output of 1,120 kW (1,500 horsepower @15min).

 The hydropneumatic suspension units are mounted on the front and rear pair of road wheels, which can be adjusted on-the-fly to deal with uneven terrain, a requirement on Japan's rough, mountainous terrain.

 According to the Japanese Ministry of Defense official data report, the acceleration of the type is 0–200 m in 20 seconds.

 Manufacture

-The Type 90 has an approximate unit cost of 790 million Japanese yen or approximately 7.4 million US dollars at 2008 exchange rates.
+The Type 90 has an approximate unit cost of 790 million Japanese yen or approximately 7.4 million US dollars at 2007 exchange rates.

 341 Type 90 tanks were produced between 1990 and 2009 with an average annual production number of 19 vehicles.
 The original procurement plan was established in the 1980s while Japan was experiencing asset price bubble.
 After the asset price bubble burst in 1991 and the collapse of Soviet Union in 1992, Japan started to cut its defense budget.
-In order to save budget for Kongo Class missile destroyers and other new weapons, Japan made a plan to reduce the size of its tank force.
+In order to save budget for Kongo-class destroyers and other new weapons, Japan made a plan to reduce the size of its tank force.
 The production of Type 90 therefore slowed down and part of its budget was shifted to the research and development of the new Type 10 main battle tank.